Codewallahh/Secure-and-Automated-Deployment-for-a-3-Tier-Web-Application/README.md

 For secure and flexible configuration, use a .env file to pass environment variables to your Docker containers at runtime.
 This file should contain sensitive information such as database credentials and API keys.

-With the help of this command you can pass environment variables to your Docker containers.
+With the help of this command you can pass environment variables to your Docker containers in secure manner.

 ``` yaml
 docker-compose --env-file .env up -d